 - Apply for ORS

-These students use signing not just because they may attend school within a signing environment (such as a Deaf Education Centre) but because signing is a necessity.
+These students use signing not just because they may attend school within a signing environment (such as Ko Taku Reo) but because signing is their first language.

 Esther has a profound hearing loss in both ears and uses New Zealand Sign Language (NZSL) almost exclusively for communication at home, kindergarten, and in the community.
-Since her diagnosis at 18 months she has received specialist support from an Advisor on Deaf Children (AODC).
+Since her diagnosis at 18 months old, she's received specialist support from an Advisor on Deaf Children (AODC).

-A Resource Teacher of the Deaf visits kindergarten to work with Esther.
-They are supported by an Education Support Worker (ESW) who signs to her during all learning activities.
+A Resource Teacher of the Deaf visits the kindergarten to work with Esther.
+They're supported by an Education Support Worker (ESW) who signs to her during all learning activities.

-When Esther is playing with her peers she uses gesture to communicate unless the ESW is available to interpret.
+When Esther's playing with her peers she uses gesture to communicate unless the ESW is available to interpret.

 Using NZSL, Esther can follow two-part unrelated directions and sometimes asks who, where and what questions.
-She is very interested in copying over letters and can write her name.
+She's very interested in copying over letters and can write her name.
 She labels nine colours and can give the correct number of objects to five.